tianchengzhe/EllipTrack_docs/docs/GUI_parameter.rst

 4. Format of image filenames.

-   Specify the full filenames for image sequences and stacks, and a filename prefix for Nikon ND2 format.
+   Specify the full filenames for image sequences and stacks, and a filename prefix for the Nikon ND2 format.
    Click the buttons below to add variable information (e.g. Row ID, Channel Name).
 Click "Check Filename" to examine whether the format meets expectation.

    .. admonition:: Example